The coherent-state transformation in quantum electrodynamics coupled cluster theory: Discussion

-We finally turn to the frequency-dependence of the CS-renormalized energy and state expressions, which we find to be well approximated by the original formulation\cite{haugland2020} in case of large cavity frequencies.
-In contrast, the low-frequency limit exhibits a diverging behaviour as $z_\lambda\sim\frac{1}{\sqrt{\omega_c}}$ for $\omega_c\to 0$ if $\braket{\hat{d}_\lambda}_0\neq 0$.
-This observation is challenged by recent theoretical results of Haugland \textit{et al.}\cite{haugland2025} reporting instead on a smooth convergence of the QED-CC energy Eq.\eqref{eq.qedcc_energy} towards a frequency-independent value as $\omega_c\to 0$.
-The authors rationalized their findings by noting that the electron-photon correlation contribution to the QED-CC energy vanishes in this context in line with the related light-matter interaction term in the polaritonic Hamiltonian.
-The low-frequency limit was then interpreted as the cavity-frequency-independent cavity Born-Oppenheimer (CBO) regime.\cite{haugland2025}
+For large cavity frequencies, the CS-transformation parameter, $z_\lambda$, tends to be small such that the herein introduced renormalized formulation become similar to the original QED-CC approach\cite{haugland2020}.
+However, in the low-frequency limit, $z_\lambda\sim\frac{1}{\sqrt{\omega_c}}\to\infty$ for $\omega_c\to 0$, such that renormalization corrections diverge and the renormalized QED-CC ground state becomes undefined.
+This observation is challenged by recent theoretical results of Haugland \textit{et al.}\cite{haugland2025} reporting instead on a smooth convergence of the QED-CC energy in Eq.\eqref{eq.qedcc_energy} towards a frequency-independent value as $\omega_c\to 0$.
+The authors rationalized their findings by noting that the electron-photon correlation contribution to the QED-CC energy vanishes as $\omega_c\to 0$ in line with the related light-matter interaction term.
+The low-frequency limit was then interpreted as the cavity frequency-independent cavity Born-Oppenheimer (CBO) regime.\cite{haugland2025}

-In order to rationalize this discrepancy, we shall first note that the light-matter interaction contribution to Eq.\eqref{eq.qedcc_energy} vanishes as $\omega_c\to 0$, which however does not necessarily correspond to a stationary \textit{correlated} electronic energy in the CBO framework as discussed in Refs.\cite{angelico2023,fischer2025}.
-Furthermore, there is indeed no electron-photon correlation in the CBO ground state problem, which is by construction purely electronic and more importantly ``photon-free'' due to adiabatic separation of electrons and cavity modes.\cite{flick2017,flick2017cbo,fischer2023}.
-In contrast, the (approximate) adiabatic polaritonic ground state exhibits a divergent photon number in the low-frequency limit already on the level of QED-HF theory (\textit{cf.} Appendix \ref{sec.photonnr_qedhf})
+We shall first note that a vanishing light-matter interaction contribution to Eq.\eqref{eq.qedcc_energy} does not necessarily lead to a stationary \textit{correlated} electronic energy in the CBO framework as discussed in Refs.\cite{angelico2023,fischer2025}.
+Furthermore, the CBO ground state problem is by construction ``photon-free'' and purely electronic due to adiabatic separation of electrons and cavity modes.\cite{flick2017,flick2017cbo,fischer2023}.
+In contrast, the (approximate) adiabatic \textit{polaritonic} ground state exhibits a divergent photon number in the low-frequency limit already on the level of QED-HF theory (\textit{cf.} Appendix \ref{sec.photonnr_qedhf})